2020 Nominations are Now Open!

 Big Apple Awards by the Numbers

-- Seven years of recognizing teacher excellence in New York City
+- Eight years of recognizing teacher excellence in New York City

-- 1,500+ schools had at least one teacher nomination.
-That means two out of every three schools in the City had a nominee!
+- 75 percent of schools had at least one teacher nomination.
+That means three out of every four schools in the city had a nominee!

 The Big Apple Award Selection Process